Two Austin men running 100 miles to raise money for people experiencing homelessness

 Wagner and Sabrin will be supporting this very cause.

-“I might be crawling," said Wagner.
+“I might be crawling," Wagner said.
 "I don’t know what we’ll do, but we’ll keep going so we can raise as much money as possible."

 Sabrin and Wagner said if they run 100 miles, they will finish before midnight, Nov.
 13. If they add 10 miles, they may cut it close.
 It's their hope to complete their run in one full calendar day.